-Multi cabinet model configurations consist of a single master cabinet and one or more slave cabinets connected through a high-speed parallel bus.
+Multi cabinet model configurations consist of a single master cabinet and one or more auxiliary cabinets connected through a high-speed parallel bus.
 Each cabinet requires its own three-phase AC input and must be turned on at the front panel using its individual circuit breaker.
 This avoids massive inrush current at power up of the system as each cabinet can be turned on one at a time.
+Maximum number of parallel cabinets is ten.
+(550kW).

-Three and Two (split) Phase Mode
+Three and Two (split) Phase Mode - AZX & GSZ Sources